 A prisoner’s arrival at a prison, and their initial period of incarceration, is known as “reception”.
 In Victoria, the main reception point for male adult prisoners is the Melbourne Assessment Prison.
 For female adult prisoners, the main reception point is the Dame Phyllis Frost Centre.
 Before arriving at either of these locations, prisoners may be held in police cells for a limited period.
+At reception, a prisoner:

 The justifications for such measures are the security, good order and management of the prison.